FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 ![deploy_f](/images/12.png "deploy_f")

-I created another tutorial that guides you on how to setup metamask. [click_me]()

 # 2. Deploying smart contracts with Remix

 ## Step 1
-We are going to be making use of an online IDE in compiling and deploying our smart contract code, a tool called [Remix]().
+We are going to be making use of an online IDE in compiling and deploying our smart contract code, a tool called [Remix](https://remix.ethereum.org/).

-Navigate to the [Remix]() platform and import the test contract we will be making use of.
+Navigate to the [Remix](https://remix.ethereum.org/) platform and import the test contract we will be making use of.

 ![github](/images/22.png "github")